rocicorp/diff-server/README2.md

 there is connectivity.

 These applications are highly desired by product teams and users because they are much more responsive and reliable than applications that are directly dependent upon servers.
-By using a local database as a buffer, these applications are instantaneously responsive in any network conditions.
+By using a local database as a buffer, offline-first applications are instantaneously responsive and reliable in any network conditions.

 Unfortunately, offline-first applications have historically been very challenging to build.
 Bidirectional sync is a famously difficult problem, and one which has elluded satisfying general solutions.
 Existing attempts to build such general solutions (Apple CloudKit, Android Sync, Google FireStore, Realm, PouchDB) all have one or more of the following serious problems:

 * **Requiring that developers manually merge conflicting writes.** Consult the [Android Sync](http://www.androiddocs.com/training/cloudsave/conflict-res.html) or [PouchDB](https://pouchdb.com/guides/conflicts.html) docs for a taste of how difficult this is for even simple cases.
-Remember that every single pair of operations that can possibly conflict needs to be considered this way, and the resulting conflict resolution code needs to be kept up to date as the application code changes.
-Developers are also responsible for ensuring the resulting merge is equivalent on all devices, otherwise they end up in a [split-brain](https://en.wikipedia.org/wiki/Split-brain_(computing)) scenario.
+Every single pair of operations that can possibly conflict needs to be considered for conflicts, and the resulting conflict resolution code needs to be kept up to date as the application evolves.
+Developers are also responsible for ensuring the resulting merge is equivalent on all devices, otherwise the application ends up [split-brained](https://en.wikipedia.org/wiki/Split-brain_(computing)).
 * **Lack of atomic transactions.** Some solutions claim to support automatic merge, but lack atomic transactions.
-Without transactions, any two sequences of writes might interleave arbitrarily during merge.
+Without transactions, automatic merge means that any two sequences of writes might interleave.
 This is analogous to multithreaded programming without locks.
-* **A restrictive or non-standard data model.** Some solutions achieve automatic conflict resolution with restrictive data models, for example, by only providing acccess to [CRDT](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type)s.
-However CRDTs are only known for a few datatypes.
-This forces developers to twist their data model to fit into one of the provided CRDTs.
+* **A restrictive or non-standard data model.** Some solutions achieve automatic conflict resolution with restrictive data models, for example, by only providing acccess to [CRDTs](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type).
+However only a relatively small number of CRDTs are known.
+Developers must twist their data model to fit into those types.
 For example, Realm has a special [Counter](https://realm.io/docs/java/latest/#field-types) type that merges concurrent changes by summing them.
 But if you want to implement something very similar - a high score in a game - there is no way easy way to do that in Realm because there is no special `MaxNum` type built into Realm.
-* **Difficult or non-existent incremental integration.** Some solutions effectively require a committment to a non-standard or proprietary backend database or system design, which is not tractable for existing systems, and risky even for new systems.
+* **Difficult or non-existent incremental integration.** Some solutions effectively require a full committment to a non-standard or proprietary backend database or system design, which is not tractable for existing systems, and risky even for new systems.

 For these reasons, these products are often not practical options for application developers, leaving them forced to develop their own sync protocol at the application layer if they want an offline-first app.
 This is an